lelit/pglast/docs/printers.rst

 .. module:: pglast.printers
    :synopsis: Specialized printer functions

-This module implements the specialized functions that for any given *tag* define how the associated :class:`~.node.Node` will be serialized.
+This module implements the specialized functions that define how a particular :class:`~.ast.Node` will be serialized.

 .. autodata:: NODE_PRINTERS